oresat/Semtech-Dev-Board/semtech-dev-board-testing.md

 ### Setup for transmitter tests

-Let's go right to where we plan to use this thing (i.e. communications in the 435 to 438 MHz Amateur Space band.)
+Let's go right to where we plan to use this thing (i.e. communications in the 435 to 438 MHz Amateur Space Band.)

 Using the LF transceiver, and knowing our crystal oscillator (FXOSC) is 32 MHz;